 The British Geological Survey (BGS) operates a dense network of seismic stations, using instruments similar to those we deployed in the Wills Memorial Building.
 These stations are deliberately deployed in quiet settings.
-Nevertheless, a clear drop in background noise is visible starting in late March 2020 (Fig. 15).
+Nevertheless, a clear drop in background noise is visible starting in late March 2020 (Fig. 14).
 In recent years, seismometers have been deployed that cost a fraction of the price of conventional seismometers, but with only a slight degradation in instrument sensitivity.
 The Raspberry Shake instrument (raspberryshake.org) is a very popular example.
-Unlike the more conventional seismometers, many of these instruments use a MEMS (Micro-Electro-Mechanical Systems) sensor which fits on a small chip thus reducing their size and cost relative to more traditional seismometers.
-Their use is a good example of citizen science in that the data are
+Unlike the more conventional seismometers, these instruments use a MEMS (micro-electo-mechanical0systems) sensor which fits on a small chip.
+Their use is a good deployed in people's living rooms, sheds, etc. and there are currently more that 50 Raspberry Shake seismometers in operation in the UK (raspberryshake.net, 2020).
+Figure 14 shows how the seismic noise dropped on both networks, but especially the Raspberry Shake network, during lockdown.
+There are also clear variations in noise between weekdays and weekends.